Introduction to Health and Fitness

 In this case, 27.23 is over 25 and therefore, this person who is 6’1″ and 200 pounds, is overweight.

-By the way, an estimated 35 percent of adults over 20 years of age have a BMI over 30, and are considered obese.
+Today, an estimated 35 percent of adults over 20 years of age have a BMI over 30 and are obese.

 An estimated 68 percent of adults over 20 are either overweight or obese with a BMI over 25.

-Family history – if one of your family members have had a heart attack or stroke, this increases your risk.
+Family history – if one of your family members has had a heart attack or stroke, this increases your risk.

-A current smoker or having quit smoking within the last 6 months.
+A current smoker or a former smoker having quit smoking within the last 6 months.

-Hypertension, more than 140mm/dcl systolic or more than 90mm/dcl diastolic.
+Hypertension, more than 140mm/deciliter systolic or more than 90mm/deciliter diastolic.

-120 over 80 is normal and any blood pressure reading which is higher, is considered pre-hypertension.
+120 over 80 is normal and any blood pressure reading which is higher is pre-hypertension.

-But, know that pre-hypertension is not considered a risk factor, only pre-diabetes, which is having a fasting blood glucose level over 100 and over 126 is already considered diabetes.
+But, know that pre-hypertension is not a risk factor, only pre-diabetes, which is having a fasting blood glucose level over 100 and over 126 is diabetes.

 LDL Cholesterol > 130